GDPR Compliance

 Set up processes to monitor and report any personal data breaches to your controller

-Have a process to routinely and securely dispose of personal data that is no longer required, in line with the agreed timescales as stated in your contract with the data controller
+Have a process to securely dispose of personal data that is no longer required, in line with the agreed timescales as stated in your contract with the data controller

-Have specific procedures to fulfil to a data controllers’ request to stop/cease the processing of specific personal data
+Have specific procedures to fulfill data controllers requests to stop/cease the processing of specific personal data

 Ensure your business can respond to a request from the controller to supply the personal data you process in electronic format

-Create information security policy supported by robust security processes.
+Create an information security policy supported by robust security processes.

 GDPR compliance checklist